Skip to content

 How to get there: 10 minutes walk from Sultanahmet tram station.

-One of the city’s most fruitful areas, revealing more about the Ottoman Empire, it’s the Topkapi Palace.
-This location will take you 400 years back in time, allowing you to uncover magnificent monuments from Turkey’s rich history.
+The Topkapi Palace is one of the city’s most fruitful areas, revealing more about the Ottoman Empire.
+This location will take 400 years back in time, allowing you to uncover magnificent monuments from Turkey’s rich history.

 Are you curious?
 Okay, let’s go smoothly.